Bartonella henselae

 Bartonella henselae, formerly Rochalimæa henselae, is a bacterium that is the causative agent of cat-scratch disease (bartonellosis).
+It primarily infects red blood cells and endothelial cells and is transmitted to humans through scratches, bites, or flea vectors associated with domestic and feral cats.

 Bartonella henselae is a member of the genus Bartonella, one of the most common types of bacteria in the world.
 It is a facultative intracellular microbe that targets red blood cells.
-One study showed it invaded the mature blood cells of humans.
-It infects the host cell by sticking to it using trimeric autotransporter adhesins.
-In the United States, about 22,000 people(per year?)are diagnosed, most under the age of 20.
-Most often, it is transmitted from kittens.
+In the United States, about 20,000 cases are diagnosed each year, most under 15 years old.
+Most often, it is transmitted by scratches or bites from kittens.
+Higher prevalence is reported in warm, humid climates where flea infestations are more common.